ekb53/s-corpion/README.md

 <h1>S-Corpion - Tax SaaS for S-Corp Owners</h1>
 It's time to put TurboTax, Quickbooks, and Xero into the Recycle Bin.
 And then, empty it.

+I'm building a web app hyper-focused on small business owners.

+Check out the initial features:
+- Custom PDF Report Generation ~ Craft audit-proof salary estimation documents using BLS data and AI
+- Create & Save Compensation Templates ~ Archive business reports, allowing for multiple documents year-round
+- Manage Business Roles within your company ~ See up-to-date wage and occupation data for all of your roles you assume
+- Tax Compliance Tracking ~ Visualize how your business stands with the IRS
+- ...and much more

 Welcome to S-Corpion🦂

 S-Corp.
 Scorp.
 Scorpion!
 Get it?